xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

-sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature thrives.
+sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say," I believe that literature thrives.
 But the advent of computational textuality also means that the reading of texts may also involve the proactive deployment of tools like *tracert*, *xxd*, *pcap*, *ssh*, or *traceroute*.
 These tools "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies.
 Plain text channels itinerant streams of data back into mangroves of comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.